20 Low-Maintenance Houseplants Anyone Can Grow

 This epiphytic plant is available in many forms—more than 35 different species, which come in various shapes and sizes.
 And the adorably named mistletoe cactus is happy in a pot or not!
 “You can grow it mounted on a wall plaque as an epiphyte,” says Steinkopf.
 “And it’s often found as a hanging basket.”
-When a Rhipsalis is thirsty, its tendrils lose rigidity, and if they turn brown and dry, you’ve waited too long to water it…but it’s not the end of the world.
-They are forgiving plants and easily bounce back once you give them some love.
+When a Rhipsalis is thirsty, its tendrils lose rigidity, and if they turn brown and dry, you’ve waited too long to water it—but it’s not the end of the world.
+Like other low-maintenance indoor plants, they are forgiving plants and easily bounce back once you give them some love.

 By far the most popular orchid for houseplant lovers, this surprisingly hard-to-kill plant produces large, colorful blooms that last for weeks.
-Although Phalaenopsis orchids are sold as “throwaway” plants, it is possible to get them to rebloom with proper light, watering, and fertilizer.
-“It only needs a medium-light to bloom each year,” says Steinkopf, so east or west sun exposure will work.
-Proper watering is also important for reblooming.
+Although Phalaenopsis orchids are sold as “throwaway” plants, it is possible to get them to rebloom with proper light, watering and fertilizer.
+“It only needs a medium light to bloom each year,” says Steinkopf, so east or west sun exposure will work.
+Proper plant watering is also important for reblooming.
 Most of the time, these orchids are sold in a cache pot.
-Remove it and soak the medium every week but don’t let it stand in water.
+Remove it and soak the medium every week, but don’t let it stand in water.
 Also make sure to re-pot it at least every two years.
 Make sure to bookmark this list of the best online flower delivery services for every occasion.